tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/_index.md

 Each merchant in PayU has a unique `Merchant ID`.
 {{% /alert %}}

 * **Account**: an account in PayU represents a processing country, a business line, ou a hired PayU feature of a given merchant.
-If your shop is legally constituted in a country and sells products in many countries, you have a single merchant (your shop) in which you find an account per each country.<br>Por exemplo, _XYZ systems_ is a company legally constituted in the United States who offers the services of web hosting in Colombia, Mexico, and Peru.
+If your shop is legally constituted in a country and sells products in many countries, you have a single merchant (your shop) in which you find an account per each country.<br>Por exemplo, _XYZ systems_ is a company legally constituted in the United States who offers the services of web hosting in Colombia, Mexico e Peru.
 When _XYZ systems_ hires the PayU services, PayU creates a merchant with three accounts.<br>Moreover, an account is also one of the following:
   - A business line: when a merchant has many different business lines in a given country.
 Por exemplo, a software company can offer their product as one business line and the training as another.
 In this case, this commerce has two accounts.
   - A feature: if you hire two PayU features with a different pricing schema, each feature is represented in your Módulo PayU as an account.
 Por exemplo, a shop has one price to process with credit cards and one different when they process with cash payments.
 * **User**: a user is a person who has a profile to manage ou consult the information of an account.<br>A profile is a set of permissions to access an account.
 A user can have one ou multiple profiles, this means that a user can access multiple accounts and multiple merchants.